vahidhedayati/termssh/README.md

 It opens terminator with 2,4 or 8 windows per tab.

-Will need configuration and tweaking if you wish for auto discovery to work in your work place, For now you can put one host per ine into a text file and call it something like web.txt mail.txt
+Will need configuration and tweaking if you wish for auto discovery to work in your work place, For now you can either put one host per ine into a text file and call it something like web.txt mail.txt or define servers comma seperated after -s argument

-File method:

--f option to call the file and create layouts layout names will be the filenames so ensure you use different file names each time a new group is created.

--w 8 is windows and you can define 2 4 or 8 servers per tab

--r is to remove existing layout, required if you wish to refresh a layout in cases where new servers have been added to either text file or as part of network with auto discover. if -r is not given and layout already exists - the layout will be loaded instead of discovery or reading file

--fs full screen mode - if fullscreen option at top is set to 0 then use this to make it full screen use -r in conjunction for existing layouts

--x 2 Amount of times to reconnect per host this also auto groups each server per run so two apache servers  with -x 2 = 4 servers group apache-1 for instance 1 of each server and group-2 for instance 2 of each server

-INPUT SERVERS
+## 1. INPUT SERVERS

-## termssh -r -w 8 -x 2 -fs -s apache01,apache02,mysql01,gateway01
+# termssh -r -w 8 -x 2 -fs -s apache01,apache02,mysql01,gateway01
 {comma seperated list of servers}